MariusDoe/hpi-swa-repo-generator/README.md

 ## Running

+Prior to running the script:
+- it is recommended to configure `git` to remember your credentials, since `git push` will be executed multiple times
+- you need to create the GitHub team for tutors

-Just execute the script without arguments, it will ask for what it needs.
+Then, just execute the script without arguments, it will ask for what it needs.

 Some prompts will have default values: